 Nope, nothing of that sort.

 People had to fight for their refunds, a FaceBook group was formed by the UK distributors so they could find strength and advice to work out their issues, etc. It was a mess.
-That the leaders in Valentus did not handle very well.
+One that the leaders in Valentus did not handle very well.

 For those who thrive on the MLM program